Karen E. Knudsen

-Karen E. Knudsen is Chief Executive Officer of American Cancer Society and its advocacy affiliate the American Cancer Society Cancer Action Network.
+Karen E. Knudsen is the Chief Executive Officer of the Parker Institute for Cancer Immunotherapy.
+She was the former Chief Executive Officer of American Cancer Society and its advocacy affiliate the American Cancer Society Cancer Action Network.
 She is the first woman to hold that position in either organization.

 Prior to joining ACS, Dr. Knudsen served as Executive Vice President of Oncology Services, Jefferson Health and Enterprise Director of its Sidney Kimmel Comprehensive Cancer Center, one of 71 NCI-designated cancer centers in the United States.
 Previously she was the Hilary Koprowski Endowed Professor of Oncology at Thomas Jefferson University in Philadelphia, Pennsylvania.
 She also held secondary appointments in the Departments of Urology, Medical Oncology, and Radiation Oncology.

 Education and career

 Knudsen received her bachelor’s degree in biology from the George Washington University, her PhD in molecular biology from the University of California at San Diego in 1996, and her MBA with honors from the Fox School of Business and Management at Temple University.
 She completed her postdoctoral fellowship training at the Ludwig Institute for Cancer Research, San Diego under the mentorship of Dr. Webster K. Cavenee.
 She joined the faculty of the University of Cincinnati College of Medicine in 2000, wherein she became a tenured Associate Professor.